NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **sheenColorTexture** (boolean)

     Toggle usage of the sheen color texture.
 This allows controlling a sheen color per fragment.
-This texture uses sRGB encoding and the final sheen color is the product of the sheenColor and the RGB of the shenColorTexture.
+The final sheen color is the product of the sheenColor and the RGB of the sheenColorTexture.
+The sheenColorTexture uses sRGB encoding.

 * **sheenRoughness** (float, range [0.0, 1.0], default 0.0)